-What Is a Deposition and How Should You Prepare if You Are Required to Give One?
+What Is a Deposition and How Should You Prepare To Give One

 If you are a potential witness in a legal proceeding, whether as an eye- witness or an involved party, you may be required to give your deposition.
 A deposition is a legal proceeding where you answer questions under oath asked by the opposing attorney in an out-of-court meeting.
 A deposition is part of the discovery of a case.
 Discovery is the process through which the opposing side can “discover” facts about you and the case, learn your side of the case, and begin to prepare a defense to your claim.